When to Double Consonants in Spelling: Rules and Examples

 In a word with more than one syllable there is no doubling of the last consonant unless the stress is on the last syllable.

 Don’t be confused, because the double 'p' in ‘happen’ follows the ‘short vowel/double consonant’ rule.

 Rule 5: Don't Double When There is a Long Vowel before the Consonant of Single Syllable Words

-As you read the next sentence, think about the pronunciation of vowels in 'dine', 'tune', 'frame' and 'erase'.
+As you read the next sentence, think about the pronunciation of vowels in 'dine', 'tune', 'frame' and 'tone'.

 ‘I was in the diner.
 The piano tuner was doing his best but the framed painting fell off the wall and landed on his fingers.
-The police report contained words later erased in the newspaper report.’
+The newspaper report toned down his language.'

 Do not double the consonant when it is preceded by a long vowel in a single-syllable root word.

 Rule 6: Don't Double When There Are Two Different Consonants After a Single Vowel